radishface/Sponza/README.md

 ## Summary
 The Atrium Sponza Palace scene is widely used by graphics programmers and artists.
 It provides with an ideal lighting test environment, as it features both indoor and outdoor areas.
 The goal of the HDRP conversion was to modernize the project in key areas, making it compliant to modern rendering standards.

-This project project - among many othery - was used extensively when testing Progressive CPU and GPU Lightmappers available in Unity.
+This project project - among many others - was used extensively when testing Progressive CPU and GPU Lightmappers available in Unity.
 ### Features
 - Full compatibility with Unity's High Definition Render Pipeline (HDRP)
 - PBR-compliant materials and textures